mathworks/matlab-proxy/SECURITY.md

 ## **Token-Based Authentication**

 `matlab-proxy` is a web server and that allows one to launch and access MATLAB on the machine the server is running on.
-By default anyone with access to the server can access MATLAB and thereby the machine on which its running.
+Anyone with access to the server can access MATLAB and thereby the machine on which its running.

-When `Token-Based Authentication` is enabled, the server will require a token to authenticate access.
-This token can be provided to the server in 2 ways:
+`Token-Based Authentication` is enabled by default and the server will require a token to authenticate access.
+This token can be provided to the server in a few ways:

 1. Through the [URL parameter](https://www.rfc-editor.org/rfc/rfc3986#section-3.4) : `mwi_auth_token`.
 Example:
     ```html